 Iced espresso vs. iced coffee, how do they differ in taste?

-Espresso has been brewed by forcing hot water under pressure through finely ground beans until it extracts flavor-rich oils and sugars from those beans into a thick layer on top of what’s left of them called crema.
+Espresso is brewed by forcing hot water under pressure through finely ground beans until it extracts flavor-rich oils and sugars from those beans into a thick layer on top of what’s left of them called crema.

 This creates more complex flavors than brewing coffee for iced coffee; there are also notes of chocolate depending on how many shots have been used during brewing.

-Depending on the brewing techniques you like to use or as your favorite coffee bar uses, the flavor of your iced coffee can change significantly.
+Depending on the brewing techniques you like to use or your favorite coffee bar, the flavor of your iced coffee can change significantly.
 Have a look below for the difference in taste:

 As you can see, the taste of your iced coffee can change significantly depending on the brewing techniques that are used.